 So, what do we do with all this?
 Does any of it matter?
 What we really need is truth, though even that word needs defining these days.

 Ever since the word “truth” was coined in the English language, it used to be something that means “as it really is, regardless of what you believe”.
-More commonly nowadays, however, truth means “whatever you or I believe or feel or hold dear”.
+More commonly nowadays, however, truth means “whatever you or I believe or feel or hold dear even if those truths are opposite”.
 This is an entirely different meaning and it has changed the way people think and live in a big way.
 Something can now be “true for you”, and a completely contradictory thing “true for me” at the same time.
 Some people have even come to feel that there’s no such thing as absolute truth in any realm, and in areas of personal preference that’s very reasonable.
 I like vanilla ice cream and you like mint chocolate chip.
 You like petunias but your neighbour never plants them.
 My old truck is a Ford, but some people drive GM.
 There are no old fashioned, absolute “truths” when it comes to personal preference, but that’s not all there is.
 Not nearly.

 If you think about it, none of us lives without putting some kind of absolute truths into practice everyday.
 Not even people who maintain that there is no absolute truth anywhere can live like this in the real world.
 That stop sign at the corner means STOP if traffic is coming in the opposite direction.
 If the truth of a STOP sign for you means GO, pulling out in front of the reality of a transport truck barreling down the highway will someday prove that your personal ideas don’t always count for much.
 If it’s “true for me” that I can go into your garage and take your new lawn mower home and use it as my own, then the law will certainly have something to say about my self-centred notions of truth.
 So will you.

 Law, mathematics, business, science, medicine and personal relationships depend entirely on absolute truths in many areas.
 And when you think about it, there’s every reason to believe that questions of God and faith, life and death fit into this category, too.
-The question of life and death and the big picture is more like a 2+2 = 4 “absolute truth”, rather than a what flavour of ice cream do you like “preference truth”.
+The question of life and death and the big picture is more like a 2+2 = 4 “absolute truth”, rather than a what flavour of ice cream do you like “preferential truth”.
 Come back next time to see why so few people choose to look for truth in the big questions of life, and what happened to a few honest people who did.

 Click for the next instalment 5 of 6: “Pursue Truth & It Will Take You Places”